Tennis players Krejcikova and Siniakova get their place in the round of 32 at Roland-Garros

 During the round of 32 we will have the confrontation of Krejcikova and Siniakova against the Czechs Kveta Peschke Y Vivian Heisen.

 The tournament French Open Women’s Doubles.
-It takes place on clay in the open air and a total of 64 couples face each other.
+It is carried out on clay in the open air and a total of 64 couples face each other.
 Likewise, its celebration takes place between June 2 and 13 in パ リ.